Sianixel/ubc-course-info-scraper/README.md

 **To run:**
 1. Open "scraper.r", navigate to working directory
-2. Run entire file once in terminal, open "UBCCompleteCourseData.csv" for result
+2. Run entire file once in terminal, open "UBCCompleteCourseData.xlsx" for result

 **To adjust filters**
 1. Open "get_root_urls" method and adjust parameter in call to "make_faculty_filter".